Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 Trigger points are hyperirritable foci within muscle and fascia that when touched may be abnormally tender and “tight”.
 They may refer pain to other parts of the body.
 You can often use your fingers to feel these buildups underneath the skin.
 Trigger points can restrict movement and strength by not allowing the muscle to contract and relax.
 There are many reasons why and how a trigger point can form including:

 - Series of minor injuries

-The exact location a trigger point is “felt” externally may not be the location the pain is felt.
-This is referred pain that extends through the nerve where the buildup is happening.
+The exact location a trigger point is “felt” externally and may not be the location the pain is felt.
+This is called referred pain and is often characteristic of trigger points.

 How Does A Trigger Point Injection Work?

 The doctors at Network Spine, lead by Yasha Magyar, Do, perform external ultrasound guided trigger point injections.
 The injections are done in the office and most often handled during a normal consultation appointment length.